 Think about it this way: if popularity was just based on volume, then the top search trends would always come from New York, Beijing, and London.
 But just because those locations have more people, doesn’t mean that they reflect what everyone thinks.

 So Google divides up search volume based on a bunch of factors like location and search frequency, to make sure that you’re getting an accurate picture of trends.

-The final search popularity stats you see in Google Trends are a ratio (based on a 1-100 scale) of how that popular that search term was at a specific time.
+The final search popularity stats you see are a ratio (based on a 1-100 scale) of how that popular that search term was at a specific time.

-The first and most obvious use of Google Trends is for keyword research.
+The first and most obvious use is for keyword research.